Proton Acceleration by Collisionless Shocks in Supermassive Black Hole Coronae: Implications for High-Energy Neutrinos: Discussion

 \subsection{On electron acceleration}

-Here we briefly comment on the simulations marked with a star symbol in Figure~\ref{fig:energy_partition}, in which the nonthermal electron power-law tail does not extend to progressively higher energies with time, as noted in Section~\ref{subsec:energy_partition}.
+We will next briefly comment on the simulations marked with a star symbol in Figure~\ref{fig:energy_partition}, in which the nonthermal electron power-law tail does not extend to progressively higher energies with time, as noted in Section~\ref{subsec:energy_partition}.
 In the trans-relativistic shock regime explored in this work, strongly amplified magnetic fields produced by ion-streaming instabilities can make the shock intermittently superluminal.
 Electrons with gyroradii smaller than the saturated wavelength of the ion-streaming instabilities can be affected by the amplification \citep{jikei_magnetic_2025}.
 In such cases, electrons are unable to propagate far upstream of the shock and repeatedly cross it, leading to a suppression of DSA.
-Then, the maximum energy will be set by pre-acceleration mechanisms operating close to the shock front, such as SDA rather than growing with time.
+Then, the maximum energy will be set by pre-acceleration mechanisms operating close to the shock front, such as SDA, rather than growing with time.

-Our results are consistent with previous findings for high–shock-velocity cases \citep{gupta2024ElectronAccelerationQuasiparallel} and for shocks embedded in strongly amplified, locally superluminal magnetic fields \citep{zekovic_slams-propelled_2025, jikei_magnetic_2025}.
-In these regimes, pre-acceleration processes operating near the shock can still generate non-thermal electron power-law tails extending up to $\gamma_e\sim10^2$.
+Our results are consistent with previous findings for high-shock-velocity cases \citep{gupta2024ElectronAccelerationQuasiparallel} and for shocks embedded in strongly amplified, locally superluminal magnetic fields \citep{zekovic_slams-propelled_2025, jikei_magnetic_2025}.
+In these regimes, pre-acceleration processes operating near the shock can still generate nonthermal electron power-law tails extending up to $\gamma_e\sim10^2$.
 However, in the absence of sustained DSA, the maximum electron energy saturates and does not increase secularly with time, being limited by the characteristic scale of the pre-acceleration mechanisms or by the typical wavelength of the amplified magnetic fluctuations.
-We further note that this effect is not expected to have a strong impact on black hole coronae, as such suppression occurs only for shock parameters associated with extremely strong magnetic-field amplification ($\delta B / B_0 \gg 1$), including low ion temperatures (i.e., low $M_s$ or $T_i/T_e$; see also Figure~\ref{fig:energy_partition}) or very large Alfv\'enic Mach numbers ($M_A \gg 1$).
-These conditions that are unlikely to be realized in BH coronal environments.
+We further note that this effect is not expected to have a strong impact on black hole coronae, as such suppression occurs only for shock parameters associated with extremely strong magnetic field amplification ($\delta B / B_0 \gg 1$), including low ion temperatures (i.e., low $M_s$ or $T_i/T_e$; see also Figure~\ref{fig:energy_partition}) or very large Alfv\'enic Mach numbers ($M_A \gg 1$).
+These conditions are unlikely to be realized in BH coronal environments.